ybonnetain/automobile/README.md

 Gherkin based end-to-end automations for iOS and Android

+TODO: there is still a lot to do on Android

 ![logo](https://github.com/ybonnetain/automobile/blob/master/static/logo.png)

 Let's configure a project path, then crawl its sources looking for `feature` files